• Skip to primary navigation

 Before mixing your herby cream cheese spread, set the cream cheese out on the counter so it can soften.
 There’s nothing worse than trying to mix hard cream cheese with fresh herbs!

-Hefty and rich cream cheese gives this crostini recipe some real ‘umph’.
+Hefty and rich cream cheese gives this appetizer some real ‘umph’.
 If you’re eyeing the whipped cream cheeses, step away!
 Whipped version is light and airy, which just doesn’t have the same impact as the regular stuff.

 Dill